expo/expo/docs/pages/workflow/ios-simulator.md

 ### How do I force an update to the latest version?

-Run `expo client:install:ios` to download and install the latest Expo Go version in the simulator.
+Create a project with the desired SDK version and open it in a simulator to install a particular version of Expo Go.

+<Terminal cmd={[
+'# Bootstrap an SDK 46 project',
+'$ npx create-expo-app --template blank@46',
+'',
+'# Open the app on a simulator to install the required Expo Go app', '$ npx expo start --ios'
+]} />

-### expo-cli is printing an error message about xcrun, what do I do?
+### Expo CLI is printing an error message about xcrun, what do I do?

+For miscellaneous errors, try the following:

+- Manually uninstall Expo Go on your simulator and reinstall by pressing `shift+i` in the Expo CLI Terminal UI and selecting the desired simulator.
-Run `expo client:install:ios` again to uninstall and reinstall the Expo Go app.
-If that doesn't help, focus the simulator window and in the Mac toolbar choose Hardware &rarr; Erase All Content and Settings...
+- If that doesn't help, focus the simulator window and in the Mac toolbar choose Hardware &rarr; Erase All Content and Settings...
 This will reinitialize your simulator from a blank image.
-Good to go!
+This is sometimes useful for cases where your computer is low on memory and the simulator fails to store some internal file, leaving the device in a corrupt state.